Art/Nature Fusion: Make-It-Yourself Piñata! (Adults only)

 Okay, are you ready to make a Piñata?!
-Over this two-day event (on two consecutive Fridays) Tuleyome’s own piñata-guru Mary K. Hanson will take you through the process of creating and decorating your own handmade piñata.
-This series of two classes is open to only SIX participants, so sign up soon!
+Over this two-day event (on two consecutive Saturdays) piñata-guru Mary K. Hanson will take you through the process of creating and decorating your own handmade piñata.

-ADULTS ONLY.
+ADULTS ONLY (21 or over).
 We will be serving wine and snacks for participants.

 All proceeds from ticket sales will go to support Tuleyome’s Certified California Naturalist program, which teaches members of the public to become certified as naturalists in California.

 Cost: $75 per person (covers both the class on August 4th and the one on August 11th)